Utah Solar Wholesale and DIY: Misconceptions

 DIY: What an Off-Grid Solar Array Takes

 Doing DIY off-grid solar becomes even more complicated.
 These setups need solar storage, such as a home battery and a battery charge controller.
-To go off-grid, homeowners need to examine how much energy they use vs. how much they need daily.
+To go off-grid, homeowners need to examine how much energy they use versus how much they need daily.

 Solar Battery Backup